OscarBjurestrand/php-membership/README.md

   Php-membership will be able to use three different types of users, type 1, type 2, and administrator.
   Type 1 users will only have basic privileges.
   Type 2 users will have more privileges than type 1 but less than an administrator.
-  Administrators are able to delete any user from the database.
+  Administrators are able to delete any user from the database and change other user types.

 # Installation